 All students taking CJP courses for graduate or undergraduate credit are subject to the policies below and the overall graduate program policies.
 Exceptions to these policies are at the discretion of the graduate program and will be made in consultation with the academic program coordinator and the student’s academic advisor.

 When a faculty member goes on sabbatical or is otherwise absent for part or all of the academic year, the academic program coordinator will assume advising responsibilities in their absence unless alternate arrangements have been made.
 In the case of certain specialized graduate certificate (GC) programs where mentors are used, no academic advisor will be assigned.
-Master of Arts in Transformational Leadership (MATL) students will not be assigned individual advisors, as the required Praxis courses will provide mentoring throughout the program.
 Refer to the graduate program policy on advising for more information.

 Class participation and absences